 3. Kong Adventure

-Kong Adventure is a great indoor adventure facility boasting a climbing wall, clip and climb, indoor caving system and a soft play area for the younger children.
+Kong Adventure is a great indoor adventure facility boasting a climbing wall, escape room, indoor caving system and a soft play area for the younger children.
 There is a café in the adventure play area, so you can have lunch or enjoy some tea and cake while the children play.
 There are instructors available for those who have never climbed before.

 4. The Puzzling Place